fjvallarino/monomer/tasks.md

       - Validate nested structures update correctly when disabling/enabling parent
     - Something of generative art (OpenGL example)
   - Send message to scroll to reset position when content changes
+    - Also scroll to focused element on init
     - This is for listView.
 Maybe a config argument is needed, since this is not always desired?

 Future